millsp/ts-toolbelt/README.md

     // this is optional, but enable whenever possible "strict": true,

-    // this is optional, but enable whenever possible "lib": [
+    // this is the lowest supported standard library "lib": [
         "es2015",
     ],